 “The drawing process as I learned it was the education in a style of vision,” says Anthony Matromatteo.
 Keep reading his essay on drawing and the block-in stage here.
 Matromatteo has been on the faculty of the Figurative Art Convention & Expo.
-Join us for the next one in Baltimore, Maryland, October 29-November 2, 2020.
-Save $400 on registration when you register by July 4, 2020!
+(Join us for the next amazing event > Realism Live: A Global Virtual Art Conference.)

 The Block-In, or Learning to Un-See and to See

 Let me begin with the following sentences from Maurice Merleau-Ponty’s “Phenomenology of Perception”:

 “With the gaze we have available a natural instrument comparable to a blind man’s cane.
 The gaze obtains more or less from things according to the manner in which it interrogates them, in which it glances over them or rests upon them.
 Learning to see colors is the acquisition of a certain style of vision, a new use of one’s own body; it is to enrich and to reorganize the body schema.”

 In September of 2019 I had the honor of teaching a workshop in Paris.
 My workshop ran from Monday through Friday of the designated week.
 My flight home left on Monday.
 There was a concentrated workshop offered by a friend on my 2 free days, and so I attended and drew and listened.